rm2thaddeus/video-timeline-analyzer/docs/DEVELOPMENT_SETUP.md

 # Development Environment Setup

-This guide provides detailed instructions for setting up the development environment for the Video Timeline Analyzer project, with special emphasis on GPU configuration and dependency management.
+This guide provides detailed instructions for setting up the development environment for the Video Timeline Analyzer project, with special emphasis on GPU configuration and dependency management for Windows-native development.

 ## Prerequisites